 Rules & Maps

-KOS Rules and Equipment via Alberta Triathlon Association
+Equipment rules via Alberta Triathlon Association

 Helmet Fitting, make sure it fits for race day and everyday!